 Osteopath & Pilates Teacher

 Susie Lecomber BSc (Hons) runs The Osteopathy & Pilates Studio.
-Susie is a registered osteopath, medical acupuncturist and Pilates teacher with 20 years of experience.
+Susie is a registered osteopath with a post-graduate diploma in Women’s Health.
+She is also medical acupuncturist and Pilates teacher with 20 years of experience.

 It is Susie’s aim to get to the root cause of a problem.
 During an initial session with Susie she will take a thorough case history and assess you from head to foot to ensure she understands your problem.
 From there she will suggest a plan for your recovery.
 This will most probably involve hands-on massage and stretching techniques as well as exercises to be done at home.
 It may involve a return to your GP or referral to another practitioner.
 It is Susie’s aim to help you understand your problem so that it doesn’t recur.

 Susie received a first class honours degree from the College of Osteopaths and then moved to Bath in 2002 to set up her studio.
 Prior to this she worked in the fitness industry for over 10 years and it was there that she discovered Pilates.
 She has completed a variety of Pilates training courses with different organisations including the Pilates Institute, APPI, the Pilates Foundation and Suzanne Scott.
 Susie’s main influence has been Suzanne Scott who encouraged her to set up her studio and taught her not just about Pilates but also about integrity and kindness.